vidyagc/portfolio/_posts/2018-02-04-jquery-animated-scroll.markdown

 <h5>Button - Display</h5>
 <div class="page-content-text">
 The button element is placed under the footer.
-It's position is fixed in the lower right-hand corner of the view.
+Its position is fixed in the lower right-hand corner of the view.
 </div>

 <div class="row">